TechWorksHub/best-practice-guide/source/index.rst

 .. image:: _static/TechWorks-Logo_Hres.jpg

-Welcome to the hub for the Techworks Best Practices in AI guide.
+Welcome to Techworks Best Practices in AI guide hub.
 This guide is also available in `PDF <https://raw.githubusercontent.com/techworkshub/best-practice-guide/gh-pages/best-practices-guide.pdf>`_ format.

-This guide will help you answer 5 questions step by step:
+This guide will walk you through 5 key questions step by step:

 * Should I use AI/ML?
 * How do I define my AI/ML project